chrisnoonan98675/site/xl-deploy/concept/preparing-your-application-for-xl-deploy.markdown

 You can configure your plugins to change the deployment steps that it adds to the plan or to add new steps as needed.

-For example, say you are going to deploy an application to a JBoss or Tomcat server that you have configured for hot deployments, so you do not need the server to be stopped before the application is deployed or started afterward.
-In the [JBoss Application Server plugin reference documentation](/xl-deploy/latest/jbossPluginManual.html) and [Tomcat plugin reference documentation](/xl-deploy/latest/tomcatPluginManual.html), you'll find the `restartRequired` property for `jbossas.EarModule`, `tomcat.WarModule`, and other deployable types.
+For example, if you deploy an application to a JBoss or Tomcat server that you have configured for hot deployments, you are not required to stop the server before the application is deployed or start it afterward.
+In the [JBoss Application Server plugin reference documentation](/xl-deploy/latest/jbossPluginManual.html) and [Tomcat plugin reference documentation](/xl-deploy/latest/tomcatPluginManual.html), you can find the `restartRequired` property for `jbossas.EarModule`, `tomcat.WarModule`, and other deployable types.
 The default value of this property is `true`.
 To change the value:

 1. Set `restartRequired` to `false` in the `XL_DEPLOY_SERVER_HOME/conf/deployit-defaults.properties` file.
 2. Restart the XL Deploy server to load the new configuration setting.
 3. Create a deployment that will deploy your application to the target environment.
 You will see that the server stop and start steps do not appear in the deployment plan that is generated.

-For more detailed information about the way that XL Deploy creates deployment plans, refer to the [Understanding the packaging phase](/xl-deploy/concept/understanding-the-xl-deploy-planning-phase.html).
+For more detailed information about how XL Deploy creates deployment plans, refer to the [Understanding the packaging phase](/xl-deploy/concept/understanding-the-xl-deploy-planning-phase.html).
 For information about configuring the plugin you are using, refer to its manual in the XL Deploy documentation.

 ### Create a new plugin

-You may need to deploy an application to middleware for which XL Deploy does not already offer content.
-In this case, you can create a plugin by defining the CI types, rules, and actions that you need for your environment.
+To deploy an application to middleware for which XL Deploy does not already offer content, you can create a plugin by defining the CI types, rules, and actions that you need for your environment.
 In a plugin, you can define:

 * New container types, which are types of middleware that can be added to a target environment
 * New artifact and resources types that you can add to deployment packages and deploy to new or existing container types